AndriBaal/rogue_like/README.md

 ## BUGS

+- [ ] White lines in skill tree are bugged
 - [x] ?Camera does not center correctly when starting a game becuase of the popup
 - [x] Fix greyed out skill tree nodes after deserialization
 - [x] Fix shifted names of enemies before entering rooms (711408093)